aiman-al-masoud/cinciarellang/README.md

 ## Building 🚧
 To build it on your favorite *nix system, run the `./build.sh` script.
 You'll want to have the Java ≥11 SDK installed.

+## Wiki 📚
+An informal description of the language is available on the wiki.